webmasterskaya/joomla-content-langos/README_EN.md

 6. In the text editor, paste the code `{langos LANGUAGE_CONSTANT}` _ (!!!
 LANGUAGE_CONSTANT should be replaced with the name of the language constant that you created in step # 3) _

 For the plugin to work correctly in a module such as HTML, do not forget to enable the option "Processing by plugins" on the tab "Basic parameters", on the module editing page.

-### Thank 💰

-If you want to get more free extensions - toss a "coin" to the developer on coffee☕ and cookies🍪: https://webmasterskaya.xyz/donate